hackclub/blog/_posts/2015-12-08-week-in-review.md

 --------------------------------------------------------------------------------

-Markus, our first club leader in Estonia (and Europe!) shared a picture of their first meeting last Friday.
+[metmets](https://github.com/metmets/metmets), our first club leader in Estonia (and Europe!) shared a picture of their first meeting last Friday.

 > [![confirmation of first meeting in Estonia](/assets/club_meeting_in_estonia_highlight.png)](https://starthackclub.slack.com/archives/random/p1449264372007573)